1. Lord Wellesley became Governor-General of India in ___________.

 Explanation: Arthur Wellesley (later Duke of Wellington) defeated Napoleon at Waterloo (1815).

-90. The Treaty of Bassein (1802) is often called:
+90. The Treaty of Bassein (1802) is often called___________.

 A) The Magna Carta of British Empire in India